Pride and Prejudice and Zombies: Reception

 Entertainment Weekly reviewed Pride and Prejudice and Zombies favorably, giving it a grade of A−.
-Library Journal recommended the novel "...for all popular fiction collections".
+Library Journal recommended the novel "for all popular fiction collections".
 The A.V.
-Club gave the novel a grade of A, commenting that "(w)hat begins as a gimmick ends with renewed appreciation of the indomitable appeal of Austen's language, characters, and situations ..."
+Club gave the novel a grade of A, commenting that "[w]hat begins as a gimmick ends with renewed appreciation of the indomitable appeal of Austen's language, characters, and situations."
 The New Yorkers Macy Halford called the book's estimated blend of eighty-five percent Austen's words and fifteen percent Grahame-Smith's "one hundred per cent terrible"; while she admitted that the mashup may have accurately identified a subtextual theme of "mystery and menace" in the original novel, she still found Grahame-Smith's writing awful, singling out a passage in which Elizabeth Bennet prepares to kill Mr. Darcy over an overheard slight.

 As of April 19, 2009, Pride and Prejudice and Zombies was number three on the New York Times bestseller list.
 On the same morning, the book moved from the 300s to 27th place on amazon.co.uk's bestseller list.
 Before the book was published in the United Kingdom, it required a second printing.

 Adaptations

 Comics

-In May 2010, Pride and Prejudice and Zombies: The Graphic Novel was published by Del Rey / Random House, with acclaimed comic writer Tony Lee adapting the text and art by Cliff Richards.
+In May 2010, Pride and Prejudice and Zombies: The Graphic Novel was published by Del Rey / Random House, with comic writer Tony Lee adapting the text and art by Cliff Richards.

 In October 2011, an interactive ebook version produced by PadWorx Digital Media Inc. was released.